mopidy/mopidy-dirble/README.rst

 - Updates to match Dirble v2 API changes.

-- Only pick streams that Dirble says are up.
+- Prefer streams that Dirble says are up.
 Alternative fix to PR#8.

 v1.1.0 (2015-04-26)
 -------------------